-Good governance within SLAL is predicated on the ethical behaviour of the organisation's staff.
-In recognition of this the Standard Life plc Board has developed, adopted and communicated a Code of Business Conduct which sets standards for employee behaviour in relation to operational excellence, compliance responsibilities, customer service, Standard Life's people and other stakeholders.
-The code is aligned to the Group's values and refreshed and approved by the Standard Life plc Board on a regular basis.
+Good governance within the Company is predicated on the ethical behaviour of the organisation's staff.
+In recognition of this the Standard Life Aberdeen plc Board has developed, adopted and communicated a Code of Business Conduct which sets standards for employee behaviour in relation to operational excellence, compliance responsibilities, customer service, Standard Life Aberdeen's people and other stakeholders.
+The code is aligned to the Group's values and refreshed and approved by the Standard Life Aberdeen plc Board on a regular basis.